crflem4518/VU-Bootcamp/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?
+* Load balancers help distribute incoming traffic evenly across the available servers, this functionality would help in the event of a DoS attack.
+It also helps security by restirciting access to the servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system metrics.